-Incontinence after a female dog has been spayed normally happens when they are sleeping or at rest.
+Incontinence after spaying normally happens when your dog is sleeping or at rest.
 This is a result of the operation they have just gone through and the hormonal changes they occur after the procedure.
 Changes in estrogen and progesterone levels affect the urinary sphincter mechanism.
 This is the muscle group in the urethra near the bladder that keeps the urethra shut tight.
 The specific smooth muscles that are affected are actually part of the involuntary nervous system.

 This means that no matter how well-trained your dog is, she simply cannot help it.
-This also means that you should NEVER yell or reprimand your spay female for leaking urine.
+This also means that you should NEVER yell or reprimand your spayed female for leaking urine.
 She simply has no control over her body.

 Signs of Female Incontinence After Spaying

 You will most likely notice that your dog dribbles while walking or lying down, so you will probably find wet spots on the bedding or areas where she sleeps.
+This may be side effects of the anesthesia but if it lasts longer or re-occurs months after the surgery and your dog seems to not be getting better from the leaking, consult your vet as it may be spay incontinence.
 You may also notice your female dog is licking the area of skin that has become irritated by urine.

 How to Deal with Urinary Incontinence from Spaying

 Treatments may not work for all dogs.
-In these cases, dog diapers are a terrific option.Dog diapers may also be a good option for those people who cannot afford lifelong medications.
-If your dog typically wets at night while sleeping, a dog diaper would be a more affordable option, and one with no side effects.
+In these cases, dog diapers are a terrific option.Dog diapers, like Pet Parents® Washable Dog Diapers, may also be a good option for those people who cannot afford lifelong medications.
+If your dog typically wets at night while sleeping, washable dog diapers would be a more affordable option (since you can wash and reuse it again and again), and one with no side effects.

 We’re proud to say we are the #1 choice for pet parents and their pets.
-As Pet Parents ourselves, we strive to create products that help you and your pets live healthier and happier lives.
+As pet parents ourselves, we strive to create products that help you and your pets live healthier and happier lives.